Salatwurzel/Salatwurzel/README.md

-Only a casual linux enthusiast
+A casual linux enthusiast with absolutely no skills.